Oil tumbles again before OPEC; worry over spiking European yields

 "There is certainly a 'lack of conviction' trade going on in oil now, with OPEC expected to keep production unchanged or even hike it to match what it is really overproducing," Flynn said.
 "The European macro front is another drag on the market."

-Despite the bearish mood, Saudi Arabia, OPEC's most influential member, raised the official selling price for its benchmark Arab Light crude to Asia in July, citing robust demand in the region and higher consumption at home during the hot summer months.
+Saudi Arabia, OPEC's most influential member, on Thursday raised its official selling price for benchmark Arab Light crude to Asia in July, responding to robust demand for its crude there and to higher consumption at home during the hot summer months.

 "There are pockets of strength in Asia," said Seth Kleinman, head of energy research at Citigroup in London.
 "Light sweet crude in the Atlantic basin is very weak, but Middle Eastern sour grades are stronger."

-(Additional reporting by Karolin Schaps in London and Henning Gloystein in Singapore; Editing by Cynthia Osterman and Meredith Mazzilli)
+(Additional reporting by Karolin Schaps in London and Henning Gloystein in Singapore; Editing by Christopher Johnson and Cynthia Osterman)